 Overview and Objectives

-As part of our commitment to promoting the financial accessibility of law school, we designed an innovative Income Contingent Loan Program (ICLP) that provides bursary and loan funding to cover the full cost of tuition for a limited number of students each year.
+As part of our commitment to promoting the financial accessibility of law school, we designed the innovative Income Contingent Loan Program (ICLP) that provides bursary and loan funding to cover the full cost of tuition for a limited number of students each year.
 This program is the first of its kind at a Canadian law school.

-For 2018, we will select 5 eligible students to participate in the ICLP.
-The recipients will not pay tuition while they are law students, but will agree to repay the entirety of their loan, after graduation, over a 10-year period.
+For 2020, we will select 7 eligible students to participate in the ICLP.
+The recipients will not pay tuition while they are in law school but will agree to repay the entirety of their loan, after graduation, over a 10-year period.

 In any year of the repayment period, the loan repayment may be forgiven, in whole or in part, based on the individual’s income level.

 The primary objective of the ICLP is accessibility through opportunity.
 The ICLP encourages and enables highly talented and qualified potential law students to apply for admission to Osgoode when they otherwise would not have, due to the “sticker shock” of tuition and other financial barriers.

 In addition, the ICLP enables participants to pursue careers after law school without the burden of significant debt and overwhelming loan repayment obligations impacting their choices.

 Application and Selection Process

 You are strongly encouraged to provide as much information in the Supplemental ICLP Form as you feel necessary to ensure the Committee is fully aware of your circumstances and level of need.
-You will be able to access these forms through your Osgoode-specific OLSAS submissions.
+You will be able to access these forms through your Osgoode-specific OLSAS school submissions.